 Just because you’re strapped for cash this Christmas, it doesn’t mean you can’t show your loved ones how much you care.
 Check out some of our favourite DIY low cost Christmas gift ideas...

 Testicular Cancer Awareness month

-Testicular cancer occurs when normal, healthy cells, which are carefully regulated by the body, begin to reproduce uncontrollably within an area of the body such as the testicles.
-Unlike many cancers, there are few known strong risk factors for testicular cancer.
+Cancer is a disease that occurs when normal, healthy cells which are carefully regulated by the body, begin to reproduce uncontrollably within an area of the body such as the testicles.
+There are few known strong risk factors for testicular cancer.
 While most of these cancers occur in unsuspecting individuals, some risk factors can be traced in a minority of cases.
 These include:

 - A brother or father affected by testicular cancer.

 - Caucasian men have a higher risk of testicular cancer than men from other ethnic groups.

 - Men born with an undescended testicle.

 - There is some evidence to suggest that men who are taller than average have a slightly increased risk of developing testicular cancer.

 - Twins have an increased risk of testicular cancer, especially if identical.
 But as testicular cancer is rare the risk remains low.

 What are the signs and symptoms of testicular cancer?